MOSES * EGYPT * SPAETH

 With regard to Ove von Spaeth, I have to be perfectly true.
 This man is indeed unique.
 Time after time - again and again, I am amazed by his texts.
 Perhaps they're not always the quickest books to read that's true, but calmly studying them provides much more value, enlightenment, and knowledge.
 Ove von Spaeth is knowledgeable of historical sciences and possesses amazing knowledge, but I am more astonished by everything else he is in addition: surprisingly well informed on astronomy, philosophy, history from antiquity to the present, legends, traditions, sagas and myths, studied in the Bible, and linguistically oriented in Hebrew, Greek, Latin and more.

-But the best attributes of all is Ove von Spaeth's ability to intuitively pursue comparative, unprejudiced studies and research so that every source and aspect illustrates the matters and makes his texts as important - and valuable.
+But among the best attributes of all is Ove von Spaeth's ability to intuitively pursue comparative, unprejudiced studies and research so that every source and aspect illustrates the matters and makes his texts as important - and valuable.
 This is more than good - it is unique excellence.

 What impresses me and that which I find to be of particular interest is the entire Biblical-astronomical research presented throughout the texts.
 Von Spaeth propels the Bible and its books into an overwhelming light of knowledge, insight, and wisdom - a truly divine source of eternal wonder in continual development.
 I know what I'm talking about when I assess his work.
 But most of all, he knows what he's talking about.